 Ventilation for Human Health and Safety in Schools and Offices

-Providing indoor air quality to meet the safety of the occupants is a daunting task—at best.
+Providing indoor air quality to meet the safety requirements of the occupants is a daunting task—at best.

-Ventilation –that is—supplying both outside air and re-circulated are at a rate that the majority of occupants of a classroom, gymnasium, office, or sports arena, would find safe and comfortable has been undertaken by such professional groups as ASHRAE (American Society of Heating, Refrigeration and Air Conditioning Engineers) and CDC particularly when it comes to Covid-19.
+Ventilation to supply both outside air and re-circulated air at a rate that the majority of occupants of a classroom, gymnasium, office, sports arena, or any other occupied space, would find safe and comfortable has been undertaken by professional groups such as ASHRAE (American Society of Heating, Refrigeration and Air Conditioning Engineers) and the CDC particularly when it comes to Covid-19.

-Another ASHRAE publication that addresses the need for the amount of outside air for achieving reasonable air quality is: ASHRAE Standard 62.1-2016 titled, “Ventilation for Acceptable Indoor Air Quality.”
+Another ASHRAE publication that addresses the need a certain amount of outside air to achieve reasonable air quality is ASHRAE Standard 62.1-2016 titled: “Ventilation for Acceptable Indoor Air Quality.”
 This document provides information on the amount of recommended outside air per person and air volume rates per unit area of floor space.